Olympus E-M1 II vs Panasonic GX7

 The E-M1 II is a recent model that features in the current product line-up of Olympus.
 In contrast, the GX7 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the GX7 was succeeded by the Panasonic GX85.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 Review summary: Olympus E-M1 II vs Panasonic GX7

 So how do things add up?
 Which of the two cameras – the Olympus E-M1 II or the Panasonic GX7 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Olympus OM-D E-M1 Mark II:

 - More detail: Offers more megapixels (20.2 vs 15.8MP) with a 13% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - High quality composites: Can combine several shots after pixel-shifting its sensor.

 - Better image quality: Scores markedly higher (10 points) in the DXO overall assessment.